 Please note that these documents do not constitute legal advice, nor are intended to create a solicitor-client relationship.
-You should consult a solicitor regarding your individual situation.
 While every care has been taken to ensure that the content is useful and accurate, no guarantee, undertaking or warranty is given in this regard, nor is any legal liability or responsibility accepted for the content or the accuracy of the information so provided, or, for any loss or damage caused arising directly or indirectly in connection with reliance on the use of such information.

 If you are a resident of the Republic of Ireland, your regulations may differ from those in Northern Ireland and Great Britain.
 We have prepared a series of bespoke templates that you can tailor to send to your own doctor or medical care professional or transportation company.
 All of these templates are based on current medical and legal advice, but we invite you to take note of our disclaimer at the top of each page.
 We do hope that these will help you to defend your rights and those of your family during these disturbing times.
 We would also like to hear some personal testimonials as to how you get on.